torquefi/torque_docs/docs/resources/01_glossary.md

 Services that feed real-world data into smart contracts.
 They're used to provide price feeds.
 For example, when a user mints Torque USD, the collateral asset's price is referenced from the Chainlink oracle in order for the transaction to go through.

-## Mint

-The process of creating new tokens such as Torque USD when collateral is deposited.

-## DAO

-A decentralized, autonomous organization.

 ## Gas Fee

-The fee required to successfully execute a smart contract action on the blockchain.
+A fee required to execute a smart contract action on the blockchain.

-## LST

-ERC-20 tokens issued by staking providers or yield generating protocols.
-These tokenized IOUs allow users to both earn yield from staking on their ETH and still retain liquidity.